akarimhammoud/CUNY-SPS/608_Data_Visualization/Final/README.md

-<font color="red">Final Project 608 - Global Air Poluttion in The last 27 years from 1990 to 2017</font>
+**Final Project 608 - Global Air Poluttion in The last 27 years from 1990 to 2017**

 You can access the [Visualization here](https://karimhammoud.shinyapps.io/final1/)